-Suitable travel agencies may be appointed in such centres as identified to administer all departmental travel arrangements.
-Corporate agreements shall be entered into with the travel agencies, suitable airlines and other service providers (e.g. hotels, car hire firms etc.).
-The appointed travel agencies shall be responsible for travel-related services including flights, accommodation, transfers, car rental, passports, visas, foreign exchange, travellers' cheques and conferences.
+Suitable travel agencies may be appointed to administer the departmental travel arrangements.
+Corporate agreements shall be entered into with the travel agencies, suitable airlines and other service providers (e.g hotels, car hire firms etc).
+The appointed travel agencies shall be responsible for travel - related services including flights, accommodation, transfers, car rental, passports visas, foreign exchange, travellers' cheques and conferences.

-The Department may utilise the services of a travel/booking agent to arrange accommodation, on behalf of departmental employees provided that:
+The Department may utilise the services of a travel/booking agent to arrange accommodation, on behalf of departmental employees provided that :

-- (a) there is an appropriate contractual agreement between the Province and/or Department and the service provider. - (b) the cost centre manager has approved the use of this facility and is aware of any costs associated therewith. - (c) the utilisation of the travel agent is the exception rather than the rule and that the reason for utilisation is disclosed in the documentation attached to the order. - (d) the agent is made aware by the cost centre manager that accommodation costs may not exceed the limit set by the Provincial Accountant.
+- (a) there is a appropriate contractual agreement between the Province and/or Department and service provider. - (b) the programme manager have approved the use of this facility and is aware of any cost associated therewith. - (c) the utilisation of the travel agencies is the exception rather than the rule and that the reasons for utilisation is disclosed in the documentation attached to the order. - (e) the agent is made aware by the programme manager that the accommodation cost may not exceed the limit set out on Provincial Cost Containment Policy.